 Freeze Brand Examples - Protect Your Horses With A Brand

 Choosing a brand is the first step in protecting your horses.
 Select a brand that is unique and easily recognized.
-A Freeze Brand can be applied by anyone - owner, vet, farrier, friend, brander, etc. - and you only need clippers, alcohol, liquid nitrogen and a brass branding iron (you cannot use your grandfather's iron ranch brand as it does not conduct cold the same as a brass brander.)
+A Freeze Brand can be applied by any one - owner, vet, farrier, friend, brander, etc. - and you only need clippers, alcohol, liquid nitrogen and a brass branding iron (you cannot use your grandfather's iron ranch brand as it does not conduct cold the same as a brass brander.)

 This is not the same as a Freeze Mark.
-The Freeze Brand belongs to an individual owner and the same brand is applied to all types of livestock, showing ownership to the farm.
+The Freeze Brand belongs to an individual owner and the same brand is applied to all types of livestock, showing ownership of the farm.
 A Freeze Mark is unique to the animal it is applied to and can only be done by a licensed technician.
 More here on Freeze Marks.

 The more simple the brand, the less likelihood of its blotching and being unattractive and difficult to read.

 What should you consider when picking your brand?